grillbaer/esp32-geiger-counter/README.md

 It is then fed into a 555 timer to further extend its duration for the ESP32 wake-up from low-power mode.

-# DRAFT Circuit Sketch - Schematics
+# Schematic

-This is a draft version of the circuit sketch, drawn with KiCad, files are in folder `hardware`.
+KiCad files are located in folder `hardware`.
+Currently only schematic, no PCB.
-It may still contain errors since I've quickly drawn it from my head and from reverse-engineering the breadboard above.

 ![Schematics](media/kicad-circuit-sketch.png)